Plan the perfect Egypt pyramids tour – what to see, when to visit and where to stay.

 All things considered, mornings are usually better than in the evenings for visiting the pyramids, as it gets incredibly hot in the afternoon.
 But as most pyramids tours start in the morning, this will also be the most crowded time of the day.
 Morning is also better in terms of taking pictures, as the sun will be directly opposite the Sphinx in the morning (though even in the evening you will still be able to take good pictures, as the classic panorama goes from south to north).

 What time of the year is best to visit the Pyramids?
-Well, there’s no easy answer, but definitely avoid July and August, where it should be near impossible to go inside the ancient wonders due to the intense heat.
+Well, there’s no easy answer, but definitely avoid July and August, where it should be near impossible to go inside the ancient wonders due to the intense heat (read my full guide to the best time to visit Egypt here).

 Good months would be March until June and September until early November, as these months offer you perfect conditions for swimming & snorkeling in the Red Sea (Hurghada or Sharm el-Sheikh) while still being (considerably) cool enough to do some sightseeing.
 Generally speaking, Autumn has clearer skies than spring.
 In case you only want to visit temples and all the other UNESCO World Heritage sites in Egypt, nothing speaks against winter for your trip to the pyramids either.
 Hotels are cheaper, there is less of a crowd and you can explore the wonders of the Pharaonic times without breaking into a swear.